Best Cheap Pest Control for Bed Bugs

 Jumping straight into control is tempting, but won’t work.
 Preparing for treatment is essential to getting successful control.
 It will also help by making it easier for monitoring for bed bugs that haven’t been completely eliminated.
 This preparation should be conducted whether treatmented by a home or business owner or hiring a professional.

 Kill the Bed Bugs

-Killing all bed bugs on your bed frame and headboard.
+Killing all bed bugs on your bed frame, headboard.
 Normally this would be done by a pest control professional.
-Approximately 80% of all bed bugs in the typical infestation are located on the mattress, box spring and bed frame.
-You’ve encased the mattress and box spring and taken care of that problem.
+Approximately 80% of all bed bugs in the typical infestation are located on the mattress, box spring bed frame.
+You’ve encased the mattress box spring taken care of that problem.
 Make sure the bed frame is bed bug free.
 Vacuuming alone won’t do this.
-Vacuuming can remove many bed bug adults and nymphs, but it isn’t very good at removing eggs.
-For this job insecticide sprays and possibly dusts to treat every crevice and void in the bed.
-For insecticide spray and dust options.
-Remember that insecticides can be hazardous Read and follow label directions.
+Vacuuming can remove many bed bug adults nymphs, but it isn’t very good at removing eggs.
+For this job insecticide sprays possibly dusts to treat every crevice void in the bed.
+For insecticide spray dust options.
+Remember that insecticides can be hazardous Read follow label directions.
 Read the whole label before spraying or dusting.
-The label directions are the law and failure to follow the label not only puts the family at risk, it is against the law.
+The label directions are the law failure to follow the label not only puts the family at risk, it is against the law.
 Homemade sprays, by the way, are usually less safe than commercial insecticides.
 Stick with the legal stuff.